 - Philosophy of Language, Philosophy of Science, Philosophy of Mind or Cognitive Science.

-For M.A. applicants, English proficiency is one of the conditions for admission for all applicants whose native language is not English.
+Language requirements: For M.A. applicants, English proficiency is one of the conditions for admission for all applicants whose native language is not English.
 Applicants must submit a minimum TOEFL (Test of English as a Foreign Language) score of 550 paper based (PB), 79 internet based (iBT), or IELTS (International English Language Testing System) composite score of 7 (no subject area below a 6).
-Individual departments may require a higher score and may have minimum score requirements by test module that must be met to qualify for admission.
 Applicants may request, the Educational Testing Service (ETS) to send an official TOEFL score report directly to The University of Arizona.
 Contact TOEFL Services to request the mailing of your score report.
 The University of Arizona institution code is 4832.

-Other requirements: Neither the M.A. nor the AMP in Philosophy require a thesis.
+Other requirements: The M.A. in Philosophy does not require a thesis.
 A student may, however, petition to write a thesis instead of taking one of the graduate seminars.
-For a petition to be successful, the student must secure a faculty member to supervise the thesis and two other faculty members to serve on the thesis committee and conduct an oral defense.
+For a request to be successful, the student must secure a faculty member to supervise the thesis and two other faculty members to serve on the thesis committee and conduct an oral defense.
 In such cases, the thesis will be a paper of approximately 6,000-10,000 words.